 If this crime is prosecuted as a misdemeanor, it is punishable by up to one year in jail and a fine of up to $1,000.
 If charged as a felony, you could face multiple years in prison.
 This is covered under PC 12020.

 Specific individuals are barred from possessing firearms in California.
-This includes convicted felons and individuals with specific mental health conditions.
+This includes convicted felons and individuals with specific mental health disorders.
 If someone who is legally barred from gun ownership is found with a firearm, they can face serious charges.
 Understanding who is prohibited from gun possession is key in these cases.

 In concealed carry cases, factors like the weapon's visibility and your behavior at the time of the discovery are crucial.
 The consequences can range from fines to imprisonment, depending on the case's specifics.
 Depending on the nature of the weapon, this can be prosecuted as a misdemeanor or felony.
 If charged as a felony under Penal Code 25400 PC, the penalty could be three years and a fine of up to $10,000.